HONDA MOTOR CO LTD Earnings - Q1 2026 Analysis & Highlights

 Power Products unit sales expected at 3.65 million units for fiscal year ending March 2027.

-Assumption of ¥145 exchange rate for $1 for fiscal year ending March 2027.
+Foreign exchange assumption of ¥145 per $1 for fiscal year ending March 2027.

-Discontinuation of launch of three EV models in North America due to changed market conditions and policy environment.
+Discontinuation of launch of three EV models in North America, with development and launch canceled as previously announced.

-Continued EV sales in Japan and Asia to meet local customer needs aligned with EV adoption speed.
+Continued EV sales in Japan and Asia to meet local customer needs in line with EV adoption speed.